Definition of Java NIO Path

 }

-2. Create Absolute Path
+2. Create an Absolute Path

-We can create the absolute path in the get method, we need to use the absolute file parameter.
-Below example shows to create an absolute path in windows OS as follows.
+We can create the absolute path in the get method; we need to use the absolute file parameter.
+Below example shows to create an absolute path in Windows OS as follows.

 Code: